dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 apparently so terrified of what I've posted online that they could never say jack shit to my face.
-In fact, if this is the last chance anyone ever has to make a statement about life, society and technology, *the I'm going to stand up and scream and I do not care about the worldly consequences they threaten me with.*
+In fact, if this is the last chance anyone ever has to make a statement about life, society and technology, *then I'm going to stand up and scream and I do not care about the worldly consequences they threaten me with.*

 ## How the hell can these people expect to regulate love [like that](https://www.facebook.com/photo.php?fbid=10204297595236683&set=a.1054024247508.7365.1732883075&type=3&theater) and get away with it? *Go to hell, Machiavelli.*